 Soil cover for potted plants

 Preserved Mood Moss

 For a "Just Picked" Mood Moss, it requires some rules for it to grow.
-Mood Moss does not need sun; it prefers the shade and indirect lighting.
+Mood Moss does not need sun; it prefers shade and indirect lighting.
 Moss obtains its nutrients from the air, making humidity an essential factor for it to grow.
-As we all know, is kind of hard to control the moisture, but if the area is continuously moisturized, there will be no problem.
-However, water features will raise the humidity, as well, as an automated misting system.
+As we all know, it is kind of hard to control the moisture, but if the area is continuously moisturized, there will be no problem.
+However, water features will raise the humidity, as well as an automated misting system.

 If you bought a Mood Moss and you are not prepared to use it yet, you can put Mood Moss in a freezer to maintain its life until you feel ready.